 Though tap water in San Diego County is generally safe for consumption, certain thresholds of contaminants exceed Public Health Goals set by California health authorities.
 Among these are total coliforms, which are used to represent the presence of fecal coliforms like E. coli, radionuclides, and the disinfection byproducts bromate and chlorite.
 Also problematic are the presence of PFAS, a group of man-made chemicals that are used in firefighting foams and non-stick coatings.
 Water from Camp Pendleton registered the highest levels of PFAS in California.

 The most effective way to ensure your family stays protected against contaminants in your water is to begin using a home water filtration system.
 Reverse osmosis systems offer the best protection against the contaminants found in San Diego’s drinking water, but there are a variety of water treatment methods available depending on your needs.

-To find the perfect water treatment system for your home, contact Rayne Water today.
-One of our water quality experts can help you explore our different residential and business water treatment systems, and help you find the system that meets your needs.
+To find the perfect water treatment system or water softener in San Diego, contact Rayne Water today.
+One of our water quality experts can help you explore our different residential and business water treatment systems, and help you find the drinking water system that meets your needs.
 To learn more, contact Rayne Water today.